-Family allowances (means-tested): The monthly benefit varies from $\notin 10.33$ to $\notin 965.26$, according to the number of family members and certain other criteria (including the number of dependents and disabled family members or for single-parent families).
+Family allowances (means-tested): The monthly benefit varies from $\in 10.33$ to $\in 1,132.50$ , according to the number of family members and certain other criteria (including the number of dependents and disabled family members or for single parent families).

-Family support allowance (means-tested): The benefit is €120.39.
+Family support allowance (means-tested): €124.89 is paid a month.